Elizabeth Gurley Flynn: Communist Party USA

 In 1939, Flynn was re-elected to the executive board of the ACLU.
 After the signing of the Nazi-Soviet Pact in August 1939, the ACLU drafted a controversial resolution equating Nazism with Communism and barring Nazis and Communists from holding office in the organization.
 As Flynn was the only open Communist on the board at the time, the resolution was widely viewed as targeting her for expulsion to protect the reputation of the ACLU.
-After a "trial," the board voted to expel her, an act that some view as providing a seal of approval for the persecution of Communists.
+After a "trial", the board voted to expel her, an act that some view as providing a seal of approval for the persecution of Communists.
+Later in 1976, the ACLU issued a posthumous reversal of their decision to expel her.

 During World War II, Flynn actively recruited support for the fight against fascism abroad and played an important role in the campaign for equal economic opportunity and pay for women and the establishment of day care centers for working mothers in the US.
 In 1942, she ran for Congress at-large in New York and received 50,000 votes.
 In July 1948, a dozen leaders of the Communist Party were arrested and accused of violating the Smith Act by advocating the overthrow of the US government by force and violence.
 Flynn chaired their defense committee, raising tens of thousands of dollars for bail, legal fees, and publicity.
 After the defendants were convicted in the Foley Square trial they appealed to the Supreme Court, which upheld their conviction in Dennis v.
 United States; two justices wrote in dissent that they were convicted in violation of their Constitutional rights for engaging in activities protected by the First Amendment.